OpenSILEX/phisWSClientR/README.md

 You can also download a tar.gz archive of "[2.3.1](https://github.com/OpenSILEX/phisWSClientR/tree/2.3.1)" version and install it with _install_packages()_.

-This package use [Semantic Versioning Specification](https://semver.org/) for versionning tags.
+This package use [Semantic Versioning Specification](https://semver.org/) for versioning tags.

 # Usage